zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/obtaining-liferay.md

-# Obtaining DXP 7.2
+# Obtaining Liferay DXP

-Before you begin, you should answer a few questions.

-* Which version of DXP 7.2 will you install?
-* Is your installation for development purposes or are you preparing to run in production?
-* Are you installing DXP 7.2 in a clustered environment?
-* Which application server do you want DXP 7.2 to run on?
-* Are you installing on an existing application server?

-Here you'll determine the installation that's best for you and download it.

-Anyone can download DXP 7.2 from [liferay.com](https://www.liferay.com).
+There are several options for downloading and installing Liferay DXP.

+The best starting point for most people is the Liferay DXP Tomcat Bundle.
+You can obtain Liferay DXP by visiting the [Community Downloads page](https://www.liferay.com/downloads-community).
+For others with more nuanced needs a .war file is provided that can be installed to a supported application server.

+## Liferay Tomcat Bundle

+The Liferay Tomcat bundle includes the Tomcat application server with DXP 7.2 pre-installed.
+If you prefer using another application server with DXP 7.2, you must install it manually.
+If you don't currently have an application server preference, consider starting with the Tomcat bundle.
+Tomcat is one of the most lightweight and straightforward bundles to configure.

+| **Note:** Application server bundles for proprietary application servers such as WebLogic or WebSphere aren't available because the licenses for these servers don't allow for redistribution.
+DXP 7.2's commercial offering, however, runs just as well on these application servers as it does on the others.

 Clicking *Resources &rarr; Community Downloads* takes you to the [Community Downloads page](https://www.liferay.com/downloads-community), where you can access Liferay Portal CE or a trial of the enterprise supported Liferay DXP.
 The installers are available in several different formats.
 The formats include a Liferay Tomcat bundle (DXP 7.2 bundled with Tomcat) as well as a DXP 7.2 `.war` (WAR) file for installing DXP 7.2 on an existing application server of choice.

 Liferay enterprise subscribers can download Liferay DXP from the [Help Center](https://help.liferay.com/hc).